shakhor-shual/walkman/README.md

 - "GET_" group is used to retrieve various data in the LOCAL system (for example, retrieves parameters from tfstate).
 This group of helpers operates a LOCAL system!

+To deploy cloud infrastructure, Walkman uses Terraform and existing HCL projects.
+You can prepare any existing Terraform project to run under Walkman using the  command:
+- cw4d describe

+When you run this command in a folder containing a subfolder(s) with existing HCL project(s), a Walkman script template will be generated that controls the deployment of this project (with default parameters specified in the project itself).
+The template generator will add projects to the deployment script in alphabetical order of the names of sub-folders with HCL projects.
+The same procedure will be used in the process of subsequent infrastructure deployment.
+Remember this when choosing the names of sub-folders that satisfy the dependencies of the deployment stages!

+Ansible is used to configure the deployed infrastructure:
+- implicitly - using "helpers" that dynamically generate the necessary Ansible code
+- explicitly - by launching existing Ansible playbooks and roles).

+To do this, Walkman automatically generates a dynamic inventory for the entire infrastructure deployed by it.

 ## Quick Start:
 Walkman is just a single  bash script(cw4d.sh) that, when run without parameters, self-compiles itself into a Linux executable form (to ELF-file: /usr/local/bin/cw4d).